sipho-mancam/IAM_Service/README.md

 # Remarks

-From this project, I learnt a lot, to outline a few:
+From this project I learnt the following:

 1. How to user the django-rest framework using routers and class based views   with serializers
 2. Using the Google Rest API to access user information and authenticating users with OAuth2 screen.